ekimetrics/ekimetrics.github.io/blog/2025-02-17-Talk_to_Data_App.md

 <div align="justify">

-## 4. Our thoughts & plans
+## 4. Strategic Approach

-At the very beginning, we tried to frame the various ways to query tabular data in natural language.

-This reflection resulted in the scheme below, balancing specificity of developments versus robustness (and maintainability) of the solution.

-4 types of solutions were foreseen:
+Our initial analysis identified four potential implementation strategies, evaluated against specificity and robustness:

 1. A pure text-to-sql LLM
-2. A text-to-sql LLM enhanced by various controls & helpers
+2. A text-to-sql LLM enhanced by various controls & assistance
 3. Aggregation of data in automatically generated small tables
 4. A very laborious pattern extraction model to try to match natural language pieces with predefined SQL pieces